 Biography

-WILLIAM BOYD has received world-wide acclaim for his novels which have been translated into over thirty languages.
+WILLIAM BOYD has received world-wide acclaim for his novels which have been translated into over forty languages.

 They are: A Good Man in Africa (1981, winner of the Whitbread Award and the Somerset Maugham Prize) An Ice Cream War (1982, shortlisted for the 1982 Booker Prize and winner of the John Llewellyn Rhys Prize), Stars and Bars (1984), The New Confessions (1987), Brazzaville Beach (1990, winner of the McVitie Prize and the James Tait Black Memorial Prize) The Blue Afternoon (1993, winner of the 1993 Sunday Express Book of the Year Award and the Los Angeles Times Book Award for Fiction, 1995), Armadillo (1998) and Any Human Heart (2002, winner of the Prix Jean Monnet).
-His novels and stories have been published around the world and have been translated into over thirty languages.
-He is also the author of a collection of screenplays and a memoir of his schooldays, School Ties (1985); three collections of short stories: On the Yankee Station (1981), The Destiny of Nathalie ‘X’ (1995) and Fascination (2004).
+He is also the author of a collection of screenplays and a memoir of his schooldays, School Ties (1985); five collections of short stories: On the Yankee Station (1981), The Destiny of Nathalie ‘X’ (1995), Fascination (2004), The Dream Lover 2007) and The Dreams of Bethany Mellmoth (2017).
 He also wrote the speculative memoir Nat Tate: an American Artist — the publication of which, in the spring of 1998, caused something of a stir on both sides of the Atlantic.
 A collection of his non-fiction writings, 1978-2004, entitled Bamboo, was published in October 2005.
-His ninth novel, Restless, was published in September 2006 (Costa Book Award, Novel of the Year 2006) followed by, Ordinary Thunderstorms (2009), Waiting for Sunrise (2012), Solo (a James Bond novel – 2013) and Sweet Caress (2015).
-His forth collection of short stories entitled The Dreams of Bethany Mellmoth appeared in 2017.
-A new novel, his fifteenth, Love is Blind was published in September 2018.
+His tenth novel, Restless, was published in September 2006 (Costa Book Award, Novel of the Year 2006) followed by, Ordinary Thunderstorms (2009), Waiting for Sunrise (2012), Solo (a James Bond novel – 2013) and Sweet Caress (2015).
+His fifteenth novel, Love is Blind, (Prix Scott Fitzgerald) was published in September 2018.
+Trio appeared in October 2020 and his seventeeth novel, The Romantic was published in 2022.
+The Mirror and the Road: Conversations with William Boyd (edited by Alistair Owen) was published in 2023.
+His trilogy of Cold War espionage novels began with Gabriel’s Moon (2024), followed by The Predicament (2025).
+Cold Sunset, the concluding volume, will be published in September 2026.

 Born in Accra, Ghana, in 1952, Boyd grew up there and in Nigeria.